 There are 27 public and private schools, including Rogue Community College, within the study area.
 Thirteen of the schools are inside the Grants Pass city limits, including nine elementary schools, two middle schools, and one high school, in addition to a K-12 private school.
 Other schools in Josephine County outside of the Grants Pass city limits include four elementary schools, two middle schools, one high school, and one K-12 private school.
-One elementary school, a middle school, and a high school are in Rogue River; one elementary school and one middle school are in Gold Hill.
+One elementary school and a junior/high-school are in Rogue River; one elementary school and one middle school are in Gold Hill.

-See Map 4-2, Public Schools, at the end of this chapter for a visual depiction of school locations.
+See Map 4-2, Public Schools and Parks, at the end of this chapter for a visual depiction of school locations.